DreamWeave-MP/S3ctors-S3cret-St4sh/sw_cpp/README.md

         /Users/username/games/OpenMWMods/sw_cpp

 1. Add the appropriate data path to your `opemw.cfg` file (e.g. `data="C:\games\OpenMWMods\sw_cpp"`)
-1. Add `content=Starwind Community Patch Project.omwaddon` to your load order in `openmw.cfg` or enable them via OpenMW-Launcher
+1. Add `content=Starwind Community Patch Project.omwaddon` and `content=Starwind Modernization Patches.omwscripts` to your load order in `openmw.cfg` or enable them via OpenMW-Launcher
 1. Add the following lines to your openmw.cfg to enable the Oxanium and Galactic Basic fonts:

 ``` toml